Functionality

 Further required information is:

-• The Trotter step size, which is important for the correct re-scaling of the Lindblad terms of the calculated noisy algorithm model.
+- The Trotter step size, which is important for the correct re-scaling of the Lindblad terms of the calculated noisy algorithm model.

-• The noisy quantum circuit (i.e., including noise gates) implementing a Trotter step of the time evolution of a Spin system for which we want to find the noisy algorithm model.
+- The noisy quantum circuit (i.e., including noise gates) implementing a Trotter step of the time evolution of a spin system for which we want to find the noisy algorithm model.

-• In the noisy quantum circuit, every portion needs to be wrapped in decomposition blocks to signal that the respective gate sequences within the blocks correspond to the application of a exponential that is parametrically small (i.e., comparable or smaller than the Trotter step size).
+the respective gate sequences within the blocks correspond to the application of an exponential that is parametrically small (i.e., comparable to or smaller than the Trotter step size).

-• This is important information for the code to be able to commute noise through the circuit while staying within the error bars of the Trotter approximation.
+- This is important information for the code to be able to commute noise through the circuit while staying within the error bars of the Trotter approximation.

 Output